Author: Gavin

 Leadership and Strategy

 I believe it’s human nature to want to know where you’re headed.
-I also believe that when you’re in a position of leadership your team or teams are entitled to know why you’re headed there.
+I also believe that when you’re in a position of leadership, your team or teams are entitled to know why you’re headed there.
 Good leadership would state that you should share that information so that you get collective buy-in.
-The where enables your…
+The where enables your team or teams to know what the ultimate goal…

 • Experiences and Journeys